Camera#

 Video#

-The show/hide camera video block shows or hides the feed of the specified Vision Sensor.
+The show / hide camera video on screen block shows or hides the feed of the specified Vision Sensor.

 [show v] [forward v] camera video on screen